SabrinaWinckler/ieee-ai-devex/README.md

 ## 1. quali_devex_rationale_quotes.csv

-This file contains the qualitative analysis data from participant observation in a meeting with 9 practitioners (n=9).
+This file contains the qualitative analysis data from participant observation in a meeting with 26 practitioners and 9 reporters (n=9) that share your experience.

 ### Columns: